 Entrepreneurs strive to build businesses that impact customers and create personal freedom.
 A predictable marketing and sales process is critical in achieving those objectives.

-Lifecycle Marketing (LCM) is a proven framework of irrefutable strategies crafted by Keap co-founders, as they observed and helped thousands of successful small businesses see significant growth.
+Lifecycle Automation (LCM) is a proven framework of irrefutable strategies crafted by Keap co-founders, as they observed and helped thousands of successful small businesses see significant growth.
 The LCM model provides a simple framework of three key systems that cover the nine phases of a customer’s journey.

 Small business owners can use these systems to design a marketing strategy that will help them attract potential customers, sell to them, and deliver an experience that impresses them and keeps them coming back—with referrals.

-The Lifecycle Marketing model:
+The Lifecycle Automation model: